-CREST, a non-profit membership organisation that represents the global cybersecurity industry, has developed a specification called Crest Defensible Penetration Test (CDPT).
+CREST, a non-profit membership organisation representing the global cybersecurity industry, has developed a Crest Defensible Penetration Test (CDPT) specification.
 This specification is designed to guide organisations in conducting penetration tests and utilising the test results to enhance their overall security posture and establish security programs during significant growth phases.

 As widely acknowledged globally, there’s currently no consistency in the market to deliver penetration testing services in line with a standard.
-Although this issue varies across segments such as penetration tester competence, how to conduct penetration tests, best practice framework use or certification equivalencies.
+This issue varies across segments, such as penetration tester competence, how to conduct penetration tests, best practice framework use, and certification equivalencies.
 CREST guidance around CREST defensible penetration test aims to solve some of these concerns.
 It provides a best practice framework around penetration test defensibility and penetration tester competence to provide services.

 At the least, it has set off to a good start with the release of OVS.
 More on where this guidance focuses and the progress is provided below.